msolomonTMG/jira-timesheet-google-calendar-extension/README.md

+Edit: This needs an update now that Tempo has recently upgraded

 Turn google meetings into JIRA worklogs
 ===========
 A chrome extension that enables you to create a JIRA worklog for the meetings on your google calendar